ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

   You will need to restart the cluster to run MapReduce jobs with the following
   command:

-	`hadoop-1.2.1/bin/start-all.sh`
+      $HADOOP_ROOT/bin/start-all.sh

+Once you are done with this tutorial, you can shut down the Hadoop cluster with this command:

+      $HADOOP_ROOT/bin/stop-all.sh

+When running rule extraction commands, if you see a similar looking log message:

+      14/07/09 16:56:55 INFO ipc.Client: Retrying connect to server: localhost/127.0.0.1:9000.
+Already tried 0 time(s); retry policy is RetryUpToMaximumCountWithFixedSleep(maxRetries=10, sleepTime=1 SECONDS)

+this means that the Hadoop cluster is not running and needs to be started.

-Note that this hadoop cluster installation is for tutorial purposes.
+Note that this Hadoop cluster installation is for tutorial purposes.
 If you have a multi-core machine and enough memory (say 16G-32G), then this cluster may be sufficient for extracting relatively large grammars.
 However, a proper installation will use several nodes and a different username for the Hadoop administrator.

-In the remainder of this tutorial, the `$HADOOP_ROOT` variable designates the Hadoop installation directory, for example `/home/$USER/hadoopcluster/hadoop-1.2.1` .

 \section rulextract_pipeline_overview Pipeline Overview